thatwaz/ShopPuppet/README.md

 # ShopPuppet

 ShopPuppet is an adaptable shopping list app for Android, designed to streamline your shopping, regardless of what you're buying.
-Whether it's toothpaste, groceries, or household essentials, ShopPuppet allows you to tag each item with the shops you can purchase them from, like your local grocery store, hardware store, or drug store.
+Whether it's toothpaste, groceries, or household essentials, ShopPuppet allows you to tag each item with the shops you can purchase them from, like your local grocery store or drug store.
 This unique tagging system ensures that when you're in a specific store, you know exactly what needs to be picked up there.

-Adding items is straightforward: if you need toothpaste, and you've already categorized your shops into a hardware store, a grocery store, and a drug store, simply add toothpaste to your list and tag it with the grocery and drug stores.
+Adding items is straightforward: if you need toothpaste, and you've already categorized your shops into a hardware store, a grocery store, and a drug store, simply add toothpaste to your list and tag it with the grocery and drug stores (stores where you would find toothpaste).
 ShopPuppet's shops page will then show you how many items are linked to each shop.
 Selecting a shop will display all the tagged items for that location, so toothpaste will appear under both the grocery store and drug store but not under the hardware store.
 Once an item is purchased from any tagged store, it's marked off across all locations, simplifying your shopping experience.

 With ShopPuppet, your shopping lists become more organized and tailored, making sure you never forget an item again, no matter where you need to buy it from.

 ## Features